FUSAR-GPT : A Spatiotemporal Feature-Embedded and Two-Stage Decoupled Visual Language Model for SAR Imagery: Experiments

 \subsection{Implementation Details}

-All baseline models were evaluated using their default parameters in the MS-SWIFT framework.
+All baseline models were fine-tuned in the MS-SWIFT framework under the same parameter settings as FUSAR-GPT for a fair comparison.
 FUSAR-GPT adopts Qwen2.5-VL-7B as the backbone.
-The first stage was trained for 30 epochs with a $10^{-4}$ learning rate, followed by a second stage of 5 epochs at a $10^{-5}$ learning rate.
+To ensure training consistency and stability, the first stage was trained for 30 epochs using a learning rate of $10^{-4}$ to facilitate cross-modal semantic alignment, followed by a second stage of 5 epochs with a learning rate of $10^{-5}$ to enable stable task-level adaptation without disrupting the previously aligned representations.
+Otherwise, Stage1 and Stage2 share the same system-level training configuration, including Flash-Attention-2, DeepSpeed ZeRO Stage-2, BFloat16 precision, and rank-8 LoRA adapters with LoRA scaling factor $\alpha=32$ applied to all linear layers.
+Both stages are optimized using AdamW with a warm-up ratio of 0.05, and vLLM is employed to accelerate inference during evaluation.
 Since Qwen2.5-VL employs absolute coordinate encoding, we pre-aligned all bounding-box annotations to its unified image resolution.
 All experiments were conducted on four NVIDIA A100 GPUs.